XiBiLi/fatcache/README.md

 The most important feature of systems designed for Big Data applications is horizontal scalability.
 And this is also true for distributed caching system, which plays a critical role in today's web services.
-But pure in-memory cache systems, like memcached, are difficult to scale due to the high cost and power consumption of DRAM [[1](https://github.com/twitter/fatcache/)].
+But pure in-memory cache systems, like memcached, are difficult to scale out due to the high cost and power consumption of DRAM [[1](https://github.com/twitter/fatcache/)].
 Fatcache, a cache system for Big Data, addresses the scalability issue